tom-howard/ros2/docs/software/installing-wsl-ros2.md

 ---
-title: Installing WSL-ROS2 on your Own (Windows) Machine
+title: Installing WSL-ROS2 on Windows
 ---

 **Applicable to**: Windows 10 or 11 personal (unmanaged) computers

+## The WSL-ROS2 Simulation Environment

-You can install WSL-ROS2 (our purpose-built ROS image for this course) via the University of Sheffield [Software Download Service](https://www.sheffield.ac.uk/software/){target="_blank"} (University login required).
+To support this course we've created a custom ROS 2 environment which runs on Windows 10 or 11 using the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/){target="_blank"}.
+We call this "**WSL-ROS2**" and you can download it via the University of Sheffield [Software Download Service](https://www.sheffield.ac.uk/software/){target="_blank"} (University login required).

 !!! note
     When you download WSL-ROS2 from the Software Download Service you will receive an email with installation instructions.
 We recommend that you follow the instructions provided on *this page* instead, as this page will be kept more up-to-date throughout the semester.